phalcon/documentation/docs/application-micro.md

 );
 ```

 Since the Binder object uses PHP's Reflection API internally, which requires additional CPU cycles, there is an option to set a cache to speed up the process.
-This can be done by using the second argument of `setModelBinder()`, which can also accept a service name or just by passing a cache instance to the `Binder` constructor.
+This can be done by using the second argument of `setModelBinder()`, which can also accept a service name, or just by passing a cache instance to the `Binder` constructor.

 Currently, the binder will only use the model's primary key to perform a `findFirst()`.
 An example route for the above would be `/invoices/view/1`.